 Vusi Mahlasela, “When You Come Back Home,” which Mahlasela released two years after Mandela was released:

-Unfortunately this is not Clegg’s best performance of the song.
+Not everyone will agree whether this is Clegg’s best performance of the song.
 This version may sound better.

 Then there’s Special AKA’s “Free Nelson Mandela” from the early 1980s.
 Some good British ska.
 [If you can’t see it, click here.]

 Finally, Hugh Masekela brings showbiz to the struggle with “Bring Back Nelson Mandela.”
-He’ll turn anything into a swing number.
+He’ll give anything some swing.